 Make a simple syrup with 1 cup of water, 1 cup of sugar, and a handful of fresh clean lavender buds.
 Just place them in a saucepan on medium heat.
 Stir until the sugar is dissolved and allow to simmer for 30 minutes.
 Use the syrup on pancakes or to make lavender lemonade by mixing lemon juice, water, and a little syrup.

 Lavender can also be used to make distinctive cookies.
 I use the same recipe for lemon thyme cookies to make lavender cookies substituting the thyme with 1 tablespoon of lavender buds.
 These cookies are perfect for coffee and tea dipping.

 Note: A little lavender goes a long way.
 Be careful not to add too much, or your dish may be overwhelmingly fragrant like perfume.

 When using lavender from the garden try to cut it before the flower buds open.
 Rinse with water and let air dry.
 English lavenders are good culinary choices.

 You can also make lavender vinegar for salad dressings, as a meat or vegetable marinade, even for cleaning the house.
-Lavender has natural antibacterial qualities along with the vinegar make it a nice choice for homemade cleaners.
+Lavender is said to have natural antibacterial qualities along with the vinegar making it a nice choice for homemade cleaners.